Things to do in Skopje + Cost of Living in Skopje (Month 1)

 signs above the entrance of a real estate agency we found in Skopje... they know

 He himself had a very rule-driven idea about land-lording though...
-I mean, the institution of land-lording itself is rule-driven and based on the legalized accumulation of wealth via taking money from people who do not own real estate, aka their own homes by people who are in excess of real estate and have more living space than they actually need so...
+I mean, the institution of land-lording itself is rule-driven and based on the legalised accumulation of wealth via taking money from people who do not own real estate, aka their own homes by people who are in excess of real estate and have more living space than they actually need so...

 Renting an Apartment in Skopje